Garmelon/PFERD/DEV.md

 `--editable`, there is no need to re-run `pip install` when the source code is changed.

+If you get any errors because pip can't update itself, try running `./scripts/setup --no-pip` instead of `./scripts/setup`.

 For more details, see [this part of the Python Tutorial][venv-tut] and [this section on "development mode"][ppug-dev].